Duodenal Switch Surgery Side-Effects & Vitamins

 Have you made the decision to fight obesity through bariatric surgery?
 If you’ve read up on gastric bypass surgery and gastric sleeve, then duodenal switch surgery will sound quite familiar.
 It is a combination of the two surgeries with the added benefit of eating a rather “normal” diet.

-DS surgery, or biliopancreatic diversion with duodenal switch, removes a portion of the stomach and bypasses part of the small intestine.
+Biliopancreatic diversion with duodenal switch, or BPD/DS, is a surgery that removes a portion of the stomach and bypasses part of the small intestine.
 This surgery typically results in successful weight loss and improvements in and resolution of all major co-morbidities, including type 2 diabetes, sleep apnea, hypertension, high cholesterol, and depression.
 A very high cure rate for diabetes has been reported with this surgery.

 The following is an overview of duodenal switch surgery, some of the side effects, and your vitamin and nutrient needs after the surgery.